poball/Coursera-Getting-Cleaning-data/CodeBook.md

 * The script also appropriately labels the data set with descriptive names:
   1. Apply header("subject") to data Y.
   2. Merge all 3 datasets(X, Y, S) by columns, result a 10299*68 data frame.
-  3. Save result as merged_clean_data.txt in "./data" directory.
+  3. Save result as merged_clean_data.txt in current work directory.

 * Creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
-  1. Result saved as data_with_means.txt, a 180*68 data frame
+  1. Result saved as data_with_means.txt a current work directory, a 180*68 data frame
   2. Description of "data_with_means.txt"
       1. column 1: subject IDs,
       2. column 2: activity names